Director, radio boss implicated in Hollywood abuse scandal

 Allegations of abuse by Weinstein that were published last month in The New York Times and The New Yorker have encouraged others to speak out, unleashing a cascade of accusations of sexual harassment and assault against leading figures in Hollywood and elsewhere.

-The spreading scandal reached the US media business on Wednesday as NPR CEO Jarl Mohn wrote in an email to staff seen by AFP that he had asked Mike Oreskes, senior vice president for news, for his resignation because of “inappropriate behavior” and the executive had obliged.
+The spreading scandal reached the US media business on Wednesday as NPR CEO Jarl Mohn wrote in an email to staff seen by Agence France-Presse that he had asked Mike Oreskes, senior vice president for news, for his resignation because of “inappropriate behavior” and the executive had obliged.

 “I am deeply sorry to the people I hurt.
 My behavior was wrong and inexcusable, and I accept full responsibility,” Oreskes was quoted by the station as saying in a statement.